Guest post: Bugbears of a beauty salon client

 How far shall I go?

 Yes, you’ve braved it and booked a bikini wax.
 It all seemed fine until you find yourself lying on a couch feeling somewhat exposed, and a therapist is adjusting your knickers.
-You know have to decide how much you dare to bear, and how to explain it!
+You now have to decide how much you dare to get something like a bikini extended wax done.
+I mean, you’ve come this far, so why not go for it?
 Here’s a hint: don’t ask for a short back and sides!
+You might also want to try waxing at home, you can find more here for waxing products and options.

 Here’s the aftercare I recommend.